Cliff Satherley: Move to Mount Albert United

 At the start of the 1937 season Satherley moved to the Mount Albert United club based at Fowld's Park in Mount Albert where he became the player-coach.
 It was Mount Albert's first season in the first grade competition and they went on to surprise followers by finishing runner up to Richmond.
-He debuted for them on April 17 in a match with Ponsonby United and scored a try and kicked 2 conversions and a penalty.
+He officially debuted for them on April 17 in a match with Ponsonby United and scored a try and kicked 2 conversions and a penalty.
+However he had in fact played on an end of season tour match for them to Napier at the end of 1936.
+He kicked a conversion in their 20-11 win over Hawkes Bay.
 Following a round 6 match against Marist Old Boys on June 5 Satherley was named as the forward emergency player for Auckland in their match against Taranaki, though he was not required to play.
-In a round 13 match with Manukau in which he kicked 4 goals in a 20-19 win he was forced to move into the first five eighth position when L Patterson went off with “head injuries”.
+In a round 13 match with Manukau in which he kicked 4 goals in a 20–19 win he was forced to move into the first five eighth position when L Patterson went off with “head injuries”.
 It was said that Mount Albert had been struggling getting their passing going and “Satherley did not remedy the defect” when he took up the position.
 In total he played 16 matches for them scoring the lone try but kicking 35 goals for 73 points in total.
 The 62 he scored in competition matches was the 4th most by a senior player in Auckland.
 As it turned out this was to be his last game of rugby league for several years.
 In early April, 1938 the Papakura club was being admitted into the first grade competition and there was a suggestion in the Herald that he may play for them but it did not amount to anything.